AK King Investigates Queer Identities Among People of Color

 February 12, 2018

 Master’s candidate AK King came to Brandeis knowing they wanted to enter a Gender Studies program.
-Having majored in Sociology and Spanish at Hendrix College, they chose Brandeis after being offered the Diversity, Excellence and Inclusion Scholarship (DEIS).
+Having majored in Sociology and Spanish at Hendrix College, they chose Brandeis after being offered the DEIS Scholarship.
 Informed by their own lived experience and conversations with other members of the queer community, they research individuals of color who are masculine and assigned female gender identity at birth as part of the Women’s, Gender and Sexuality program.

 “I believe that masculine-of-center folk, especially black and brown folk, have important perspectives and hold so much knowledge when it comes to critiquing and resisting current power structures,” says King.
 “I’d like to continue to refine my research more, but the variety of classes that I’ve taken have really encouraged me to think about how people of color who are masculine and assigned female negotiate race, gender and gender expression.
 I am also interested in the ways that these same folks seek to frame their masculinity.”